Charles Manson Follower Bruce Davis Denied Parole By Governor Jerry Brown

 Bruce Davis has reportedly been a model prisoner for the past 25 years; there’s no record of misconduct during this time, and he’s also made a lot of progress academically.
 The parole board has recommended releasing the 74-year-old five times already, but each time, the governor steps in to block Brown’s release.

 Former California Governor Arnold Schwarzenegger started this trend.
-Since taking office, Jerry Brown has stuck to it doggedly and appears to have no intention of ever allowing Bruce Davis, or any other former member of the Manson Family, to walk free.
+Since taking office, Jerry Brown has stuck to it doggedly and appears to have no intention of ever allowing Bruce Davis, or any other former members of the Manson Family, to walk free.

 According to Jerry Brown’s statement, none of the positive progress that Bruce Davis has made can outweigh the impact that his crimes have had on society.